strongjz/ingate/docs/contributing/contributing.md

 # Contributing

-## Guidlines
+## Guidelines

 - Discuss idea before starting a pull request
-- Open an Feature Request issue to propse your idea
+- Open an Feature Request issue to propose your idea
 - Review with the Maintainers before starting work
 - Develop the feature
 - Open a pull request